dapperfu/Python-Simulink/README.md

 ## Motivation

-1. Running model in the loop tests with Simulink becomes time consuming with Matlab & Simulink overhead.
+1. Running software-in-the-loop tests with Simulink becomes time consuming with Matlab & Simulink overhead.
 There are ways to reduce it (Model reference, etc) however nothing has shown to be as fast as a precompiled shared library.

 2. Python has a very mature set of tools and packages to automate testing.